 Elementary vector calculus; introduction to partial derivatives; multiple integrals in two and three dimensions; line integrals in the plane; Green’s theorem; the Taylor development and extrema of functions of several variables; implicit function theorems; Jacobians.
 Four class hours per week.

 Requisite: A grade of C or better in MATH 121 or the consent of the instructor.
 Fall semester: Professors Leise and Ching.
-Spring semester: Professor R. Benedetto.2016-17: Offered in Fall 2016
+Spring semester: Professor R. Benedetto.2022-23: Offered in Fall 2022, Spring 2023

 This course is an introduction to some topics in mathematics that do not require the calculus.
 The topics covered include logic, elementary set theory, functions, relations and equivalence relations, mathematical induction, counting principles, and graph theory.
 Additional topics may vary from year to year.
 This course serves as an introduction to mathematical thought and pays particular attention to helping students learn how to write proofs.
 Four class hours per week.